 Nominees (or, in the case of the professional staff category, their supervisor) must have been NCWSS members for at least five years and are active members at the time of nomination.
 A member may be eligible in more than one category, but can receive only one award within a three-year period.
-Members nominated to receive the Young Scientist Award must have received their terminal degree no more than 10 years before receiving the award Members of the NCWSS at the annual meeting.
-Executive and Distinguished Achievement Award Committee (DAAC) are ineligible to be nominated with an exception that members of the Executive Committee may be nominated in the young scientist category.
+Members nominated to receive the Young Scientist Award must have received their terminal degree no more than 10 years before receiving the award at the annual meeting.
+Members of the NCWSS Executive Committee and Distinguished Achievement Award Committee (DAAC) are ineligible to be nominated with the exception that members of the NCWSS Executive Committee may be nominated in the Young Scientist category.
 In the situation where it is desired to nominate a DAAC member, the member may resign from the committee to be eligible for nomination.